Chliaria kina: Description

 Each hindwing of this butterfly has two tails.
 Both the male and female have pale grey markings of the same colour and a distinctive black edge on the underside of the wings.
 These markings are similar to an orchid tit (Chliaria othona) pattern.
 There are no particular print markings below the costal vein at the anterior of the forewings.
 The male species have a pale-blue print above the costal vein on the forewing and the upperside of the hindwings are broadly black bordered.
 The posterior area between the borders and the coral vein are violet in colour.
 The females of the species have a dark brown colour with black borders above the coral vein and a white discal posterior section.
 On both sexes the veins appear very dark on the upperside of the hindwings.

 Distribution

-The species is found in northwest India, from the Doon Valley to Assam, Burma to Thailand, Laos, Vietnam, Peninsular Malaya, Tsekou [Yanmen, Yunnan] Taiwan.
+The species is found in northwest India, from the Doon Valley to Assam, Bhutan, Burma to Thailand, Laos, Vietnam, Peninsular Malaya, Tsekou [Yanmen, Yunnan] Taiwan.